 Cronenberg’s version of the tale The Fly tells the story of an introverted, eccentric scientist named Seth Brundle who is developing a teleportation device.
 His efforts are documented by a reporter named Veronica Quaife, with whom he begins a romantic relationship, but his first attempt to teleport himself goes horribly wrong when a housefly enters the telepod with him.
 Over the next few weeks, as the fly’s DNA assumes control of his body, Brundle begins to mutate into a monstrous, increasingly insane hybrid of a human and an insect: “I’m an insect who dreamt he was a man and loved it.
 But now the insect is awake.”

 Charlotte vander Borght, b.
 1988 in Belgium, is a Brussels-based sculptor.
-Her attention to the specific qualities of certain materials, also objects she collects from various sources gain new form and meaning by a carefully applied process of metamorphosis.
+The materials she collects from various sources gain new form and meaning by a carefully applied process of metamorphosis.

 WIELS Project Room

 Tuesday – Sunday, 14:00–18:00